 Sometimes the hardest part of getting started with homeschooling is believing that you can do it.
 I’m here to tell you that yes, you can homeschool!

 There are many reasons that lead families to consider homeschooling.
 Often it comes up when a child’s school is not a good match for their needs.
 Sometimes it’s driven by a parent’s desire to guide their child’s learning in the context of their own values.
 Sometimes children need a more flexible schedule in order to pursue athletic or artistic training, and sometimes parents simply can’t imagine missing out on the excitement of educational discovery.
-How do you know for sure if homeschooling is the right fit for you and your child?
 The decision to homeschool is a big one, and it is normal to have feelings of uncertainty before taking such a big leap.
+Here are a few things to keep in mind to help you approach your decision to homeschool with confidence and joy.

-Teaching: Parents with a wide range of educational levels and experiences can successfully homeschool.
 You do not have to be an experienced teacher to be able to homeschool your child!
-You also do not have to have an advanced education of any kind.
+Parents with a wide range of educational levels and experiences can successfully homeschool.
 One of the joys of homeschooling is learning new things alongside your child.
 If you find the word “teacher” feels uncomfortable, try thinking of yourself as your child’s educational facilitator.
-You don’t have to teach everything yourself; you can draw from many resources and engage other adults to help your child learn.
-There are many ways to support your child’s learning experience without doing it all yourself.
-Local enrichment classes, homeschool co-ops, library programs, wilderness days, volunteer positions, tutoring, hobby clubs, one-on-one mentoring…the possibilities are many.
+Additionally, there are many ways to support your child’s learning experience without doing it all yourself.
+Local enrichment classes, homeschool co-ops, library programs, wilderness days, volunteer positions, tutoring, hobby clubs, one-on-one mentoring…the possibilities are endless.
 Be creative in your approach, and trust in your ability to coordinate the pieces that make up the whole.

-Community: A new adventure can feel easier when others who have gone before can share what they have learned.
+A new adventure can feel easier when others who have gone before can share what they have learned.
 There are successful homeschoolers all over the country and all over the world.
-Many of them have organized groups that meet on a regular basis so that parents can swap ideas and children can connect with their peers.
 It really helps to know you’re not alone in this experience.
-If you’re lucky, there’s a homeschool group already going strong in your area.
+If you’re lucky, there’s a homeschool community already going strong in your area.
 If not, it might seem at first that there are no local homeschoolers to be found.
 But don’t let that stop you from continuing to look!
 Ask at the public library, local co-ops, learning centers (history, environmental, museums, whatever you have nearby).
 Put up posters; start a playgroup or learning group.
 You might need to stretch your definition of “local.”
 You might even choose to seek community online.

 Some families have demanding travel or training schedules, so they fit homeschooling in around those activities.
 Other families function best with a non-negotiable daily/weekly/monthly routine at home.
 All families are unique in their needs and solutions.
 There are a no “right” answers.
 It’s up to you to find and follow the rhythm that works for your family.